Margnet-data/LITA-CAPSTONE-PROJECT-/README.md

 CustomerID: Unique identifier for each customer.

-OrderDate: Date when the order was placed.

-Product: Name or ID of the product purchased.

-Quantity: Number of units purchased in each transaction.
+Subscription Type: Name of the type of subscription (e.g., "Basic" or "Standard" or "Premium").

 TotalRevenue: Total revenue generated from each transaction.